juliencegarra/OpenMATB/README.md

 - **WebDAV** (`web_webdav_url=https://lab.example.org/openmatb/sessions/`): a folder of an Apache (`mod_dav`), nginx (`dav_methods`) or Nextcloud server that accepts `PUT` (and `MKCOL` for the day folders).
-Allow only these methods on this folder (no reading, listing or deleting by the participants), and limit the file size (a one hour session is a few MB).
+Allow only these methods on this folder (no reading, listing or deleting by the participants), and limit the file size (a session writes about 70 MB of CSV per hour).
 Serve it from the same server as the page, or allow CORS for `PUT`, `MKCOL` and the `If-None-Match` header.
   A file is never overwritten by another session: if the name is already used, the session is sent as `<name>_2.csv`.
   The session numbers are those of the browser, which can be the same for two participants.
 - **JATOS**: upload the files of `web/dist` as the files of a JATOS study (one HTML component, `index.html`).
-The session file is saved in the result data during the session, then as a result file (`uploadResultFile`), and the study run is ended (JATOS end page, or the end redirect set in JATOS, e.g. to Prolific).
-The page must be run from
-  JATOS: it loads `jatos.js` from there.
+The session file is saved as a gzip result file, `<N>_<yymmdd>_<hhmmss>.csv.gz`, replaced every 10 s, and the study run is ended at the end of the session (JATOS end page, or the end redirect set in JATOS, e.g. to Prolific).
+The result data only holds a summary (`{"file", "state": "running" | "finished", "scenario_time", "csv_bytes"}`), to follow the sessions in the JATOS result pages.
+The file is compressed because of the JATOS limits (by default 5 MB of result data, 30 MB per result file and 50 MB per study run): a session writes about 70 MB of CSV per hour, about 14 MB once compressed.
+The `.csv.gz` files can be imported as they are in the replay (start page), or decompressed with any archive tool (7-Zip, `gunzip`, `pandas.read_csv` reads them directly).
+The page must be run from JATOS: it loads `jatos.js` from there.
 - **DataPipe** (`web_datapipe_experiment=<experiment ID>`): create the experiment on https://pipe.jspsych.org, link it to an OSF project and enable data collection.
 The site can then be hosted anywhere, e.g. on GitHub Pages.